The Everything Guide to Fire Extinguishers: Classes, Types & More

 Dry chemical fire extinguishers are an important tool for putting out fires.
 They work by smothering the fire with a fine powder, which cuts off the oxygen supply and prevents the fire from spreading.

-However, dry chemical fire extinguishers contain flame-retardant this powder can be corrosive, so cleaning up any residue as quickly as possible is important.
+However, dry chemical fire extinguishers contain flame-retardant powder that can be corrosive, so cleaning up any residue as quickly as possible is important.

 If you’ve ever had to use a fire extinguisher, you know how difficult it is to clean up the power residue afterward.
 Here are a few tips to help make the process easier!